 Walking up the south side of the hill we reach to the top (alt.
 261M).
 The wall around the top of the hill is clearly seen.

 Another view of the area, looking towards the north.
+The wide walls are seen here on the left side.
 The city of Karmi’el is seen in the far background.

-The area is littered by fragments of crude ancient ceramics, probably from the Iron age.
+The area is littered by fragments of crude ancient ceramics, identified to the Iron age I.

 A well is also located between the ruins.
 It is normally covered by the iron sheet.
 You can notice that the stone on the bottom left has scars, which were carved by the ropes that were used to pull up the buckets while fetching the water.